 Applied Part 9.
 Model Routing and Token Budget

 Status: Recommendation.
-Splitting a cheap model for routine tasks and an expensive model for critical reviews is a stable practice.
-Specific thresholds, failover switching formulas, and a budget keeper as a separate service are frontier: Qwen Code does not manage the budget itself; implementation depends on infrastructure.
+Separating a cheap model for routine work and an expensive model for critical reviews is a stable practice.
+Specific thresholds, the failover switching formula, and the budget keeper as a separate service are the frontier: Qwen Code does not manage the budget itself; implementation depends on the infrastructure.

-For the educational walkthrough, it is sufficient to replay the failure of local-coder in examples/budget-keeper/ and verify that not the entire queue goes to the expensive tier.
+For an educational run, it is enough to play out the local-coder failure in examples/budget-keeper/ and verify that not the entire queue goes to the expensive tier.
 A separate budget keeper and integration with providers belong to the full production track.

-In the educational AgentClinic, we selected one model in Part 4 of Volume 1 and kept the process independent of it (Part 15).
+In the educational AgentClinic, we chose one model in part 4 of the first volume and kept the process independent of it (part 15).
 In production, one model is not enough.
-The expensive one should not spontaneously consume the entire incident queue.
-The cheap one should not silently degrade on contentious cases.
-Here we add a dimension that was not present in the educational project: managing a mix of models by pipeline phases.
-Routing fits conveniently into a user command or hook — techniques from Part 14.
+The expensive one should not spontaneously absorb the entire incident queue.
+The cheap one should not silently degrade on disputed cases.
+Here, a dimension is added that was absent in the educational project: managing the mix of models across pipeline phases.
+Routing fits naturally into a custom command or a hook — techniques from part 14.
 Your Own Process via Qwen Code Skills.

 Before Reading

-• Local educational case: autoscale_200pct, because failure of the cheap tier provides an observable budget simulation.
+autoscale_200pct, because a failure of the cheap tier provides an observable budget simulation. - Trail for

-• Trace for capstone/: one risk for high_memory_usage: what happens when local-coder fails, how many tasks are allowed into frontier-reviewer, which token_health blocks switching.
+capstone/: one risk forhigh_memory_usage: what happens whenlocal-coderfails, how many tasks are allowed intofrontier-reviewer, whichtoken_healthblocks switching.

-• Key terms for the first pass: tier and token_health.
-Budget keeper, failover_to_frontier, manual_queue_after_120s — reference.
+- Key terms on first pass: tier and

 Goal

-The goal of the chapter is to turn the daily token budget (in the example — 10M) from a static limit into a manageable SDD pipeline routing table.
-This is tier-budgeting: distributing tokens between model levels by work phases.
-The cheap model (local-coder) takes routine tasks.
-The expensive one (frontier-reviewer) engages only for critical reviews and contentious decisions.
+The goal of the chapter is to turn the daily token budget (10M in the example) from a static limit into a manageable routing table for the SDD pipeline.
+This is tier-budgeting: distributing tokens between model levels across work phases.
+The cheap model (local-coder) handles routine work.
+The expensive one (frontier-reviewer) is engaged only for critical reviews and disputed decisions.

 The figure of 10M is chosen to cover a flow of about 200 incidents per day at an average phase cost of about 50K tokens.
-For larger flows, scale the budget proportionally; for smaller ones, reduce it while preserving proportions between phases.
-The 9M / 1M split between tiers reflects the observation: in calm mode, about 10% of the total budget goes to contentious reviews.
-If your project more often poses complex tasks, increase the upper tier share to 15–20%.
+For larger flows, scale the budget proportionally; for smaller ones, reduce it, keeping the proportions between phases.
+The 9M / 1M split between tiers reflects an observation: in calm mode, disputed reviews consume about 10% of the total budget.
+If your project sets complex tasks more often, increase the upper tier's share to 15–20%.

-After this section you will be able to build token distribution by incident management phases, set SLA thresholds for each tier, verify system behavior when the cheap model fails, and prove that savings do not destroy MTTR (mean time to recovery), escalation quality, and post-analytics resilience. local-coder and frontier-reviewer are roles in your infrastructure, not model names: in one project these may be different models from the same provider, in another — local and cloud models.
+After the section, you will be able to build a token distribution across incident management phases, set SLA thresholds for each tier, check the system's behavior when the cheap model falls, and prove that savings do not destroy MTTR (mean time to recovery), escalation quality, and post-analysis resilience. local-coder and frontier-reviewer are roles in your infrastructure, not model names: in one project they may be different models from one provider, in another — local and cloud models.

 Educational Case

-Production incident autoscale_200pct for MVP phase appointments-api from book/part-12-mvp.md.
-In the morning the local tier is unavailable for 45 minutes (11:00–11:45), 20 incidents drop into the queue, manual timeout is 120 seconds.
-The goal of the educational run is to verify that failover only lets high-risk tasks into the upper tier, not the entire queue, and keeps token_health_min above the safe threshold.
+Production incident autoscale_200pct for the MVP phase of appointments-api from book/part-12-mvp.md.
+In the morning, the local tier is unavailable for 45 minutes (11:00–11:45), 20 incidents fall into the queue, the manual timeout is 120 seconds.
+The goal of the educational run is to verify that failover passes only high-risk items to the upper tier, not the entire queue, and keeps token_health_min above the safe threshold.

 Preparation